 X.2.6.1.5 EMSDP Manage Keys Request

-The EMSDP manage Keys request command shall be sent by the UE to request the HSE to negotiate new key material.
+The EMSDP Manage Keys request command shall be sent by the UE to request the HSE to negotiate new key material.

 If the BEST session requested includes cyphering then the UE shall send a Serving Network TLV (as defined in clause X.2.6.1.1).